batanoffs/crops-info/README.md

 - Register and login as a user
 - Browse crops in the catalog page
-- Create and edit crops
+- Create and edit/update crop information
-- Add and manage items to the favorites
+- Add and manage crops to favorites
-- Check each crop details in the Details Page
+- View crop detailed information

 ## 🔧 Installation